business writing courses

 #3.
 Avoid using jargon

 What is jargon in business writing?
-Jargon in business writing refers to specialized language or terminology that is specific to a particular industry, profession, or organization.
+Jargon in business writing refers to specialized language or terminology specific to a particular industry, profession, or organization.
+It includes abbreviations, acronyms, technical terms, and phrases not easily understood by those outside the field.

-While jargon can be useful for communicating efficiently within a particular group of people who understand the terms, it can also be confusing or off-putting to those who are not familiar with the language.
+While jargon can be useful for communicating efficiently within a particular group of people who understand the terms, it can also be confusing or off-putting to those unfamiliar with the language.

 Intelligent writing is concise and clear and does not require complicated words or jargon-infested sentences.
-Using complicated words does not make you seem intelligent; it only makes you sound pretentious.
+Using complex words does not make you seem intelligent; it only makes you sound pretentious.

 Therefore, it is important to use jargon judiciously and to explain or define terms when writing for a broader audience.
 Use simpler words that are easy to understand, instead of complex words that strain the reader’s mind, or don’t flow naturally.